mspnp/aks-baseline/README.md

 ## Preview features

-While this reference implementation tends to avoid _preview_ features of AKS to ensure you have the best customer support experience; there are some features you may wish to evaluate in pre-production clusters that augment your posture around security, manageability, etc. Consider trying out and providing feedback on the following.
-As these features come out of preview, this reference implementation may be updated to incorporate them.
+While this reference implementation tends to avoid _preview_ features of AKS to ensure you have the best customer support experience; there are some features you may wish to evaluate in pre-production clusters that augment your posture around security, manageability, etc. As these features come out of preview, this reference implementation may be updated to incorporate them.

+Consider trying out and providing feedback on the following:

 * [Azure RBAC for Kubernetes Authentication](https://docs.microsoft.com/azure/aks/manage-azure-rbac) - An extension of the Azure AD integration already in this reference implementation.
 Allowing you to bind Kubernetes authentication to Azure RBAC role assignments.
 * [Host-based encryption](https://docs.microsoft.com/azure/aks/enable-host-encryption) - Leverages added data encryption on your VMs' temp and OS disks.